Tariq-B/Blog/README.md

 # Blog
-This is a project I made after learning basic HTML and CSS.
+This is a project I made with basic HTML and CSS.
-Then, after learning some additional code, I came back and corrected some mistakes.
+Afterwards, I came back and corrected some mistakes in the original code.
+I also practiced git while doing so.